| ANGLOSAXON | Member of any of the West Germanic tribes that settled in Britain from 5th century AD (5-5) |

 | SAXON | Member of a West Germanic people who settled in Britain in the C5th and C6th AD (5) |

-| PICT | Member of any of the peoples who lived in Britain north of the Forth and Clyde between the 1st and 4 |
+| PICT | A member of any of the peoples who lived in Britain north of the Forth and Clyde in the first to fourth centuries (4) |

 | BEDOUIN | A member of any of the nomadic Arab tribes inhabiting the deserts of Arabia, Jordan and Syria, as well as parts of the Sahara (7) |